TEMPERAMENTS IV: GrammateusEntire Contents Copyright © 2012 CBH

 By splitting the wolf into two or more parts and moving it around the circle, we can reduce its severity.

-1. Tune a chain of six perfect fifths on the sharp side from C, around through to B.
+1. Tune a chain of six pure fifths on the sharp side from C, around through to B.

-2. Tune your f a perfect fifth below middle c': This completes the naturals.
+2. Tune your f a pure fifth below middle c': This completes the naturals.

-4. Continue tuning absolutely perfect fifths from F♯ to A♯.
+4. Continue tuning absolutely pure fifths from F♯ to A♯.
 If you’ve been particularly successful, your b–f♯' fifth will beat ever so slightly faster than a♯–f, because it is just a semitone higher.

 The thirds are usable, especially when you get into the sharp keys, and the